 As you can see from above, the Creative Thinking fund increased in value by 14.77% over the last year – far more than a cash ISA would have earned.
 Although when working out how much you can earn, you need to consider that you will have to pay a 1% management fee for your investment.
 This is considerably more than going to some providers directly.
 Fidelity charges (0.35%) and Hargreaves Landsdown (0.45%).
 If you’re thinking of long-term investing, the difference in cost could be considerable.

 Although ETNs offer the potential of greater returns compared to a normal savings account, your capital is also at risk.
 Investing is something I often do, but only with an amount I’m willing to lose.
 Always check you know the risks before investing.

 Trustpilot currently holds an average rating of 3.8 stars out of and is rated as ‘great’.
 Positive comments include:

 Very useful and fun way to save money

 As always, take some reviews with a pinch of salt.
 Some of the negative reviews talk about fraud from bank accounts after joining Oval.
 However, there is no proof this is linked.
 And equally, there lots of positive reviews as people try to share their own promo code to earn a little more money.

 My Oval Money review conclusion

 This isn’t my favourite money app, but it’s worth considering.
-The budgeting side didn’t help much, but so far I’m a fan of how the savings work and the investments have worked well for me so far.
+The budgeting side didn’t help much, but I’m a fan of how the savings work (especially the steps) and the investments have worked well for me so far.

-If you fancy giving it a try, use my Oval Money promo code PCVMV8U when you join, we both receive a free £5.
+If you fancy giving it a try, use my Oval Money promo code PCVMV8U when you join, and we both receive a free £5.
 And who can say no to free money?
 Please note though, Oval only pays the bonus once you have made 6 automatic transfers.